 Once you have determined total emissions attributable to heat and electricity production, you will need to determine your portion of heat or electricity consumed, and thus your indirect GHG emissions associated with heat or electricity use.
-First, obtain your electricity and heat consumption information, then use Equation 6.22 and Equation 6.23 to calculate your share of emissions, as appropriate.
+First, obtain your electricity and heat consumption information, and then use Equation 6.24 and Equation 6.25 to calculate your share of emissions, as appropriate.

-Equation 6.22 Calculating Indirect Emissions Attributable To Electricity Consumption Indirect Emissions Attributable to Electricity Consumption (metric tons) =

-Total CHP Emissions Attributable to Electricity Production × (Your Electricity Consumption ÷ Total CHP Electricity Production)
+Equation 6.24 Calculating Indirect Emissions Attributable To Electricity Consumption Indirect Emissions Indirect Emissions Attributable to Electricity Consumption (metric tons) = s Attributable to Electricity Production × metric tons) (Your Electricity Consumption ÷ ( kWh ) Total CHP Electricity Production) ( kWh )